miyako/4d-plugin-factur-x/README.md

 ### Validate 4D print to PDF

-1. print a form using standard 4D printing commands.

 **VeraPDF** validation reports failure in 2 domains.

 * ISO 19005-1:2005@6.7.2: The document catalog dictionary of a conforming file shall contain the Metadata key.